mitsuba-renderer/enoki/docs/basics.rst

     Vector4f c = a + Vector4f(b); // good.

-The two implementations are sematically equivalent, but the former may not generate an optimal instruction sequence (i.e. a vectorized int->float cast followed by an addition).
+The two implementations are semantically equivalent, but the former may not generate an optimal instruction sequence (i.e. a vectorized ``int32_t`` :math:`\to` ``float`` cast followed by an addition).
 The reason for this is that Enoki operations involving arrays with different underlying scalar types essentially fall back to a ``for`` loop over the array components.
 The C++ compiler used may be smart enough to determine that a vectorized hardware cast instruction is available, but Enoki cannot guarantee that this happens.

 What may be less obvious is that the same also applies to masks, which are generally coupled to the comparison that produced them.
-On AVX2, a mask resulting from a comparison involving an ``Array<uint64_t, 4>`` versus ``Array<uint32_t, 4>`` will e.g. occupy 32 versus 64 bits per entry, respectively.
+On AVX2, a mask resulting from a comparison involving an ``Array<uint64_t, 4>`` will e.g. occupy 32 bits per mask entry, while the same mask resulting from a ``Array<uint32_t, 4>`` comparison would occupy 64 bits per entry.
+A conversion is needed when using both in the same expression.

 The mask type associated with an array can be retrieved using the :cpp:type:`enoki::mask_t` type trait.
 To avoid any issues, instead of

 .. code-block:: cpp
     :emphasize-lines: 4